sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Design System Validator](https://github.com/JarOfCookies/Sketch-Design-systems-validator), by Matthew Talebi: Check consistency of text layers.
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.